 About The Governors

-Long Sutton Church of England VA Primary School has 12 school governors.
-The governing body comprises nominees from the Local Authority, Diocesan Board for Education and Parochial Church Councils in Long Load and Long Sutton as well as having an elected parent and member of the non teaching staff.
+The governing body of Long Sutton Church of England VA Primary School comprises nominees from the Local Authority, Diocesan Board for Education (DBE) and Parochial Church Councils in Long Load and Long Sutton as well as having elected parents and a member of the teaching staff.
 The headteacher is an ex-officio members of the governing body.
 There are currently nine governors with vacancies for three DBE Foundation governors.
 The local vicar would normally be an ex-officio DBE Foundation governor (included in the three vacancies) but has recently retired and has, as yet, not been replaced.

 The governors at Long Sutton are involved in school life in a variety of ways; these include formal meetings and visits, volunteering during the school day and supporting special school events.
 Governors have responsibility for financing 10% of all capital projects at the school.

 The governors at Long Sutton are therefore committed to regular fund raising events to ensure that we can continue to provide the children in our community with the well-resourced learning environment they have historically enjoyed.